-Cantor Rachel Rosenberg offers an opportunity to become more familiar with the brand new Siddur Lev Shalem prayerbook, understand the structure of the Shabbat services, and explore nuances of meaning behind certain key tefillot (prayers).
-She will coach participants to become comfortable with participating in and leading services as desired.
-For more information, contact Cantor Rachel ([email protected]).
-11:00 a.m.-12:00 p.m. on selected Sundays to be announced.
+Cantor Rachel Rosenberg offers an opportunity to become more familiar with the Siddur Lev Shalem prayerbook, understand the structure of the Shabbat services, explore nuances of meaning behind certain key tefillot (prayers), and coach participants to become comfortable with participating in and leading services as desired.
+Sunday mornings tba.

 Interested in learning Hebrew?
 Master teacher Rivka Kahana offers two classes on most Sunday mornings: Intermediate Hebrew at 10:00 and Advanced Hebrew at 11:00.
 New students are always welcome, including teens.
-Please contact the Rodfei Zedek office for tuition information and other details for these classes (dates).
+Please contact the Rodfei Zedek office for tuition information and other details for these classes.

 Rabbi Larry Edwards leads a half hour of Talmud study each week following Monday morning minyan and ending by 9:00.
 Beginners are welcome, as are those who have studied Talmud in the past.
 English is the language of instruction.

-Wherever possible, we will continue to engage in lively discussion of the text, especially where it may be relevant to current issues, practices or controversies.
-Students need only bring to class a complete Bible, containing the Torah, Prophets and writings in English translation.
-The most recent edition of the Oxford Annotated Bible, if it is available, is recommended.
-This class meets offsite on Sunday morninigs.
-Please email judithrphillips_at_gmail.com if you are interested in joining the class.
+Dr. Judith R. Phillips-Balter continues study of the Book of Isaiah, engaging in lively discussion of the text, especially where it may be relevant to current issues, practices or controversies.
+A complete Bible (containing the Torah, Prophets and Writings in English translation) is required; the most recent edition of the Oxford Annotated Bible is recommended.
+For further information contact the synagogue office.

 Text Study Group

-Learning to Lead Portions of fhe Services ("Chevre Tefillah")
+Tefilah: Learning to Lead Portions of the Services

-Rodfei Zedek continually encourages meaningful participation in services and is always looking for new leaders as well as more experienced daveners to increase their skill set and lead different parts of the service.
-This contributes to the community while deepening our own relationship to the text and melodies of the prayers.
-Please contact Cantor Rosenberg if you are interested in learning together in a group or on an individual basis.
+Rodfei Zedek continually encourages meaningful participation in services and is always looking for new leaders as well as more experienced daveners to increase their skill sets and lead different parts of the service.
+Please contact Cantor Rosenberg if you are interested in learning together in a group or individually.